Parenting orders and parenting plans

 The presumption that it is in the child’s best interests to have equal shared parental responsibility can be rebutted if there are reasonable grounds to believe that a parent has abused the child or engaged in family violence, or if it is not in the best interests of the child for the parents to have equal shared parental responsibility (s 61DA FL Act).

 If the court finds that the presumption applies, it must consider whether the child spending equal time or substantial and significant time with both parents would be reasonably practicable and in the child’s best interest.
-“Substantial and significant time” is defined in section 65DAA(3) FL Act as including both weekends and weekdays, allowing the parent to be involved in the child’s daily routine.
+“Substantial and significant time” is defined in section 65DAA(3) of the FL Act as including both weekends and weekdays, allowing the parent to be involved in the child’s daily routine.
 In deciding whether an order is “reasonably practicable”, the court must consider the distance between parents’ homes, the parents’ capacity to facilitate the arrangement, the parents’ capacity to communicate with each other and resolve difficulties, and the impact of the arrangement on the child (s 65DAA(5) FL Act).

 Section 60CC of the FL Act, which replaces repealed section 68F(2), lists the factors taken into account by the court in determining orders for the best interests of the child.
 The factors are divided into “primary” and “additional” considerations.